Kong/kubernetes-ingress-controller/docs/deployment/kong-enterprise.md

 Next, we need to setup Docker credentials in order to allow Kubernetes nodes to pull down Kong Enterprise Docker image, which is hosted as a private repository.
-As part of your sign up for Kong Enterprise, you should have received credentials for these as well.
+As part of your sign up for Kong Enterprise, you should have received credentials to access Enterprise Bintray repositories.
+Your username is the same username you use to log in to Bintray and password is an API-key that can be provisioned via Bintray.

 ```bash
 $ kubectl create secret -n kong docker-registry kong-enterprise-docker \